CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_PREREQUISITES.md

      >**Note:** If you encounter any issues while copying and pasting, try copying the prompt into **Notepad** first, then paste it into the **Command Prompt (CMD)**.

-## Review
+## Summary

 - Connected a non-Azure Windows Machine
+- Simulated a persistence attack by adding a registry key.
+- Simulated a privilege elevation attack by adding a user.

 ## You have successfully completed the Lab.
 Click on Next >> to proceed with the next Lab.